- Homosexuality

 Legal recognition of non-binary gender in South Carolina is not legally recognized.

-Hate crime protections in South Carolina is no protections.
+Hate crime protections in South Carolina is protected in some contexts.

 LGBT discrimination in South Carolina is varies by region.